-The Toxics Cleanup Program (TCP) is looking to fill a UST Database Coordinator & Planner (Environmental Specialist 3) (In-Training) position.
-The position will be located in our Northwest Regional Office (NWRO) in Bellevue, WA.
+The Hazardous Waste and Toxics Reduction (HWTR) Program within the Department of Ecology is looking to fill a Hazardous Waste Compliance Inspector (Environmental Specialist 4) position.
+This position is located in our Northwest Regional Office in Bellevue, WA.

 As an agency, our mission is to protect, preserve and enhance Washington's environment for current and future generations.
 We invest in our employees to create and sustain a working environment that encourages creative leadership, effective resource management, teamwork, professionalism and accountability.
 Maybe you've seen some of our recent stories on Twitter, Facebook, Instagram or our blog.

-To learn more about our agency, please visit our website at:
+To learn more about our agency, please visit our website at www.ecology.wa.gov.